What is down payment assistance?

-You’ll have to put up $1,000 or 1 percent of the purchase price (whichever is greater) yourself.
-And you must be buying an existing home: New-builds are excluded.
+To get any of these loans, you’ll have to put up $1,000 or 1% of the purchase price (whichever is greater) yourself.
+And you must be buying an existing home; new–builds are excluded.

 Indiana Down Payment Assistance Programs

-The Indiana Housing and Community Development Authority’s (IHCDA) has two programs that offer a down payment assistance grant (not repayable) of up to 3.5 percent of the home’s appraised value or purchase price.
+The Indiana Housing and Community Development Authority (IHCDA) has two programs that offer down payment assistance:

 Iowa Down Payment Assistance Programs

 The Iowa Finance Authority offers grants and loans as down payment or closing cost assistance.

 - The loan could provide 5% of the home’s purchase price, up to $5,000, with no monthly payments.
 The loan would come due when you sell or refinance the home